 Instruments in the woodwind family used to all be made of wood, hence the name, but now they can be made of wood, metal, plastic or some combination of materials.
 They are all tubes with an opening at one end and a mouthpiece at the other end.
 They each have rows of holes that are covered by metal caps called keys.
 Pressing on different keys produces different musical notes – the sound changes depending on where the air leaves the instrument (through one of the key holes or out the far end).
 There are three ways in which the woodwind family creates sound: by blowing air across the edge of or into the mouthpiece (flute or piccolo), by blowing air between a single reed and a fixed surface (clarinet and bass clarinet), or by blowing air between two reeds (oboe, English horn, bassoon, and contrabassoon).

 is a narrow metal tube about two feet long, with a row of holes covered by keys.
+(Early flutes were often made of wood.)
 The player blows air across the small hole in the mouthpiece to produce a sound that can be either soft and mellow or high and piercing.
 Like the violin, the flute may often carry the melody line as it is easy to hear above the other instruments.

 ,usually made from metal or wood, is like a small flute.
 Because the length of the instrument is shorter than the flute, the pitch is higher, but it operates the same way.
 It is more of a specialty instrument, used when the part to be played is especially high.